Metolazone helps to keep your blood pressure under control.

-Metolazone may also make your skin more sensitive to sunlight.
-Apply sunscreen when going outdoors and avoid prolonged exposure to sunlight and UV lamps.
+Metolazone may also cause any of the following side effects: nausea, vomiting, loss of appetite, diarrhoea, stomach bloating, thirst and sensitivity to sunlight.
+Apply sunscreen when going outdoors and avoid direct or prolonged exposure to sunlight and UV lamps.

-- frequent and persistent sore throat with fever; unusual bleeding or bruising
+- frequent and persistent sore throat with fever or unusual bleeding or bruising

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.